boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 A zkChannel can close either via a mutual close, in which both the customer and merchant coordinate to close the channel, or via a unilateral close, in which either the merchant or customer may initiate closing.

 ## Mutual Close
-Mutual close is initiated by the customer and consists of a single round of communication between the customer and the merchant, followed by a single transaction sent by the customer to the network.
+Mutual close is initiated by the customer and consists of a single round of communication between the customer and the merchant, followed by a single operation sent to the Tezos network.

+That is:
-The customer initiates `zkAbacus.Close` by sending the message `mutual_close_c`.
-The merchant then runs `zkAbacus.Close`.
+1. The customer initiates `zkAbacus.Close` by sending the message `mutual_close_c` to the merchant.
+2. The merchant runs `zkAbacus.Close`.
 If `zkAbacus.Close` fails, the merchant aborts.
-Otherwise, the merchant signs the appropriate closing message as specified by `TezosEscrowAgent` and sends this signature in the message `mutual_close_m` to the customer.
-Once the customer receives a valid `mutual_close_m` message, they can close the smart contract by calling the `mutualClose` entrypoint in the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract).
+Otherwise, the merchant signs the appropriate closing message as specified below and sends this signature in the message `mutual_close_m` to the customer.
+3. The customer checks the validity of the received `mutual_close_m` message and closes the smart contract by calling the `mutualClose` entrypoint in the [Tezos smart contract](2-contract-origination.md#tezos-smart-contract).

+The details of each message are as follows.

 ### The `mutual_close_c` Message